stefanhendriks/Dune-II---The-Maker/README.md

+# This repository is no longer maintained, [a more recent rewrite can be found here though](https://github.com/Fundynamic/dune2themaker4j)

 Dune II - The Maker
 ===================
+## Looking for the source code of DEMO 3.5/DEMO 4 ?
+If you are looking for the source code of the 'current' D2TM ([with demo binaries](http://dune2themaker.fundynamic.com/downloads/)), then you can find it [here](https://github.com/stefanhendriks/Dune-II---The-Maker/tree/d2tm_allegro)

+## Original readme continues here
 A.k.a.
 D2TM.
 Is a [Dune 2](http://en.wikipedia.org/wiki/Dune_II) clone.
 At this moment the most known/stable version is [DEMO4 and DEMO 3.5](http://dune2themaker.fundynamic.com/?page_id=11) which are very old and using
 Allegro & other libs.
 I am proud of that project, but it is time to rewrite it and build a game mostly focussing on skirmish and networking gaming.